When Will the Board Order the Payment of Costs?

 The Board may order a party to pay all or part of the costs of the Board and/or another party.
 Costs will not be awarded as a matter of course, but only in certain circumstances.
 The party who is successful in the appeal is not automatically entitled to an award of costs.

-According to the Board's Rules, the Board may award costs when the conduct of a party has been "frivolous, vexatious, egregious or an abuse of process".
-The Board can also award costs if a party has unreasonably delayed the proceedings or failed to comply with a Board Order or the Board's Rules.
+According to the Board’s Rules, the Board may award costs when the conduct of a party has been “frivolous, vexatious, egregious or an abuse of process”.
+The Board can also award costs if a party has unreasonably delayed the proceedings or has not complied with a Board Order or the Board’s Rules.

 If a party fails to comply with a Board order or the Board Rules (for example on the production of documents in advance of the hearing), the Board could order the non-complying party to pay costs to the other party and/or the Board.

 As another example, the Board’s Rules require that parties submit an application for an adjournment at least 14 days before the hearing.
 When the Board has to cancel hearings close to the scheduled date, it often incurs costs even though the hearing does not proceed.
 A late adjournment could, therefore, result in the Board ordering a party to pay those costs.
 The Board could also award costs when the conduct of the party has unreasonably lengthened the proceedings resulting in extra costs to the Board and other parties.